• About

 Servings 6

-This easy vegetarian eggplant fatteh recipe (fattet batinjan) is made with garlicky yogurt, fried eggplant, chickpeas, toasted pinenuts, and pita chips.
+This easy eggplant fatteh recipe (fattet batinjan) is made with garlicky yogurt, fried eggplant, chickpeas, toasted pinenuts, and pita chips.

 Ingredients